PolarAPP: Beyond Polarization Demosaicking for Polarimetric Applications: Introduction

 Meanwhile, current deep learning-based demosaickers~\cite{sun2021color, nguyen2022two, guo2024attention, li2025demosaicking, zhou2025pidsr} are primarily designed for image reconstruction, optimizing for pixel-level or perceptual fidelity metrics such as LPIPS~\cite{zhang2018unreasonable}.
 Although these objectives enhance visual quality, they overlook the semantic requirements of downstream tasks.
 Consequently, the demosaicked images may appear visually correct yet remain not task-ready.
-Moreover, task model does not consider the distributions of demosaicking outputs throughout training.
-As shown in Fig.~\ref{fig1}(c), the mismatch between demosaicking and SfP prevents further improvement in task performance, underscoring the need for a joint optimization paradigm that makes polarization reconstruction both physically accurate and semantically aligned with the task.
+Moreover, when demosaicker and task models are trained separately, the demosaicker receives no task-level feedback and thus cannot adapt its reconstruction toward downstream utility.
+As shown in Fig.~\ref{fig1}(c), the gap between fidelity-oriented demosaicking and SfP prevents further improvement in task performance, underscoring the need for a joint optimization paradigm that makes polarization reconstruction both physically accurate and task-aware.

 We argue that these performance gaps stem from two fundamental flaws: ($i$) performing polarimetric task without essential demosaicking, and ($ii$) treating demosaicking and downstream tasks as isolated processes.
 To this end, we propose {\bf PolarAPP}, {\em the first framework to jointly optimize demosaicking and its downstream tasks}.
 PolarAPP incorporates a feature alignment mechanism optimized via meta-learning, which aligns the feature spaces of the demosaicking and task networks to produce task-adaptive demosaicking reconstructions and accurate task results.
 Then, inspired by equivalent imaging theory~\cite{chen2021equivariant,chen2022robust,chen2023imaging}, PolarAPP adopts an equivalent imaging transformation (EIT) prior that explicitly enables the network to focus on learning the intrinsic reconstruction mapping, rather than overfitting to dataset-specific artifacts.
 After joint optimization, we further refine the downstream model with a dedicated fine-tuning stage, leveraging the stable demosaicking front-end to further improve downstream accuracy under high-quality inputs.
 PolarAPP enables end-to-end learning from mosaic input to task-specific outputs by propagating task-level supervision throughout the entire pipeline.
 As shown in Fig.~\ref{fig1}(d), we validate the feasibility of jointly optimizing SfP and demosaicking, and further extend this approach to other tasks like DfP.
 Our contributions are summarized as follows: